luanfujun/deep-photo-styletransfer/README.md

 ## Acknowledgement
-Our torch implementation is based on Justin Johnson's [code](https://github.com/jcjohnson/neural-style).
+* Our torch implementation is based on Justin Johnson's [code](https://github.com/jcjohnson/neural-style);
+* We use Anat Levin's [code](http://www.wisdom.weizmann.ac.il/~levina/matting.tar.gz) to compute the matting Laplacian matrix.

 ## Contact
 Feel free to contact me if there is any question (Fujun Luan fl356@cornell.edu).